 The average construction period is 12 to 16 weeks for a standard double storey home of approximately 180sqm and above.
 The complexity, size and inclusions of the home can affect how long it takes though.
+Industry forces, outside of our control can also have an impact on our build time.
 The building contract will often stipulate the estimated build time.

 What does built-to-boundary mean?